apollo

 Caution

 Combimeg CFC Free Inhaler 120 MDI should be used with caution in patients with kidney diseases.
-Let your doctor know if you have any history of kidney diseases.
+Inform your doctor if you have a history of kidney disease.
 Your doctor will weigh the benefits and potential risks before prescribing Combimeg CFC Free Inhaler 120 MDI.

 bannner image